indiamcq/kig/README.md

 or

+---
 ````
 kig iso_site_code gallery_id style_number [site_number]
 ````
+---

 ##### Example 1 Command line with all parameters
+---
 ```
 kig xxx artifacts 1 222
 ```
+---
-the above is where you know the site_number.
+The above example is where you know the site_number.

-If you have the site-lookup.txt file in the c:\ProgramData\kig folder with the data in, you do not need the fourth parameter.
+If you have the site-lookup.txt file in the c:\ProgramData\kig folder with the relevant data in, you do not need the fourth parameter.

 ##### Example 2 Command line with three parameters
+---
 ```
 kig ify artifacts 1
 ```
+---

 The resized files are named:
 gallery-gallery_id_01.jpg and gallery-gallery_id_01_thumb.jpg

+---
 ```
 C:\images-for-gallery>kig xxx river 1